 Price is also very reasonable (only $5.99 / month) and you can try it completely for free for 7 days.
 Overall it's a great product for common users who wants to stay protected on public Wi-Fis.

-Avast SecureLine VPN is made by one of the World’s most popular security companies – Avast (makers of Avast Free Antivirus).
+Avast SecureLine VPN is made by one of the world’s most popular security companies – Avast (makers of Avast Free Antivirus).
 It was first introduced to the market in 2013.
-Main benefits are the simple interface and very solid connection speed with minimum impact on download/upload speeds.
+Its main benefits are the simple interface and very solid connection speed with minimum impact on download/upload speeds.
 The product is available as a standalone version or as a component of Avast antivirus.

-Avast SecureLine VPN exists in several versions including mobile one (both Android, iOS) or multi-platform, but in this review, we will focus on the Windows desktop version of SecureLine.
-Awesome thing is that Avast SecureLine VPN is available also as a free trial version, so you can give it try before you buy.
+Avast SecureLine VPN exists in several versions including a mobile one (both Android and iOS) and multi-platform, but in this review, we will focus on the Windows desktop version of SecureLine.
+The awesome thing is that Avast SecureLine VPN is also available as a free trial version, so you can give it try before you buy.
 If you decide to pay it costs $59.99 for the 1-year license.

-SecureLine is great if you are looking for a simple product to protect your connection to the public Wi-Fi networks (airport, cafes).
-Also, it impacts on the Internet connection speed is minimal, so it’s good to use for downloading/uploading files.
-However, it lacks some of the key features compared with other VPNs like Kill Switch or multiple simultaneous connections.
+SecureLine is great if you are looking for a simple product to protect your connection to public Wi-Fi networks (airport, cafes).
+Also, its impacts on internet connection speed are minimal so it’s good to use for downloading/uploading files.
+However, it lacks some of the key features of other VPNs like Kill Switch and multiple simultaneous connections.